jervispinto/jervispinto.github.io/about.md

 #### Improving search performance in large MDP's (NSF)

-In large decision problems (e.g., hundreds of choices), even sophisticated search algorithms will often perform poorly.
-In this project, we design algorithms which learn control knowledge from past planning experience in the form of partial policies.
-We develop new imitation learning algorithms and give their regret bounds.
-The partial policies are then used to prune actions in large MDP's during tree search which results in significantly better anytime decision making.
+In large decision problems, even sophisticated search algorithms will often perform poorly.
+In this project, we design algorithms that learn control knowledge from past planning experience in the form of partial policies.
+We develop new imitation learning algorithms for learning partial policies and analyze their regret bounds.
+The partial policies are used to prune actions in large MDP's during tree search which results in significantly better decision making in less time.
 See our [paper]({{site.url}}/assets/pinto2014learning.pdf) at UAI14. (*With Alan Fern*)

 #### Improving automated testing with search and learning (NSF)